KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

    :alt: Template_title1

-To install more built-in title templates choose  :ref:`download_new_title_templates` from the :menuselection:`Settings` menu.
+To install more built-in title templates choose  :ref:`download_new_title_templates` from the :guilabel:`Settings` menu.

 The .kdenlivetitle files that supply these templates are installed to /usr/share/kde4/apps/kdenlive/titles/